 The European Commission adopted subsequently Commission Regulation (EC) No 1702/2003, (repealed by Commission Regulation (EU) No 748/2012) , which specifies inter alia the requirements applicable to products, parts and appliances and also provides for the grand-fathering of pre-existing certificates under conditions that aim at ensuring that they meet the level of safety required by the Basic Regulation and its implementing rules.

-Regulation (EU) No 748/2012, apart from consolidating regulation (EC) No 1702/2003 with the seven already published amendments, also includes changes resulting from four Agency Opinions and changes introduced by the European Commission.
+Regulation (EU) No 748/2012, apart from consolidating regulation (EC) No 1702/2003 with the seven already published amendments, also includes changes (see Highlights of the replacement of Regulation 1702/2003 by the new Regulation 748/2012) resulting from four Agency Opinions and changes introduced by the European Commission.

 The Basic Regulation recognised the need for some transition to facilitate the transfer of responsibility from national administrations to the Agency.
 Therefore Article 67.2 of the Basic Regulation established the possibility for the Member States to continue to issue, during transition period, certificates and approvals by way of derogation of the provisions of the Basic Regulation under the conditions specified in its implementing rules, in particular Commission Regulation (EC) No 1702/2003.
 This transition period ended on 28 March 2007.